plasticbugs/autocomplete/README.md

 https://github.com/zalmoxisus/redux-devtools-extension

 ## Problem description:
-Build a React application that captures key presses from a text input and uses to current value to match items from a data store.
+Build a React application that captures key presses from a text input and uses the current value to match items from a data store.
 Matching items should be output underneath the input field.
 The final solution should have two search inputs that search different data sets.
 One is a set of strings, the other, a set of objects.
 If there are no results, the application should let the user know.